HUMAN CAPITAL

 The Group looks after the health and welfare of its employees by providing primary healthcare for all either through onsite medical facilities or through cooperation with Providence Health who provide a corporate wellness program for the Group’s employees and their dependents.

-The table below presents the number of visits recorded at the various onsite medical facilities as well as at the Providence Health Clinics throughout Zimbabwe during 2022.
+The table below presents the number of visits recorded at the various onsite medical facilities.

 Human development and training in the workplace